syncfusion-content/javascript-docs/js/DropDownTree/Checkbox.md

 ---
 layout: post
-title: Checkbox with JavaScript DropDownTree Control | Syncfusion
+title: Checkbox in JavaScript DropDownTree Control | Syncfusion
 description: Learn here about Checkbox functionalities in Syncfusion Essential JavaScript DropDownTree Control, its elements, and more.
 platform: js
 control: DropDownTree